 Many dental insurance plans don’t cover Invisalign or cosmetic dentistry.
 This makes us a little angry.
 Teeth whitening, porcelain veneers, and cosmetic bonding are important aspects of dentistry.
 So… why aren’t they reimbursed?
 We at Soothing Dental loathe the restrictions imposed by the insurance industry.
 Moreover, we want to make quality dentistry much more accessible.
 Therefore, we offer our own Soothing Dental Membership Plans.
 These straight-forward plans discount your Invisalign treatment up to 30%.
 Even better, our plans cover additional work.
 There is no limit or cap!

-Contact our Invisalign Dentists in Bay Area
+Contact our Invisalign Specialists in San Francisco

 Read More About Invisalign: